MONTANA NATIVE PLANT SOCIETY

-The Montana Native Plant Society(MNPS) is pleased to announce continuation of the annual Small Grants Program for research, study, and appreciation of Montana's native plants.
-Grants of up to $1,000 will be awarded each year to fund projects or studies supporting conservation of native plants in Montana.
+The Montana Native Plant Society(MNPS) is pleased to announce continuation (now in its 20th year) of the annual Small Grants Program for research, study, and appreciation of Montana's native plants.
+Grants of up to $1,500 will be awarded each year to fund projects or studies supporting conservation of native plants in Montana.

 The purpose of the MNPS Small Grants Program is to stimulate research, conservation, and educational activities that help foster an appreciation for Montana's native plants and plant communities.
 These grants are intended to promote native plant conservation through better understanding of our native flora and the factors affecting their survival.

-The deadline for proposals is January 31 each year.
+The deadline for proposals is January 31,2015.
 The grant competition is open to residents of Montana or members of MNPS.
-Grants will be awarded by February 28 of each year.
+Grants will be awarded by March 15, 2015.

 We encourage anyone with a project that potentially qualifies for an MNPS Small Grant to consider submitting a proposal!

 Project or study proposals must pertain to native plants of Montana.
-Preference will be given to proposals expected to generate research data or public support that advances the conservation of native plants in the wild.
-Proposals that demonstrate initiative and cooperation with other organizations or agencies are also preferred.
-Up to $1,000 of expenses may be covered per proposal.
-Eligible expenses include:
+Preference will be given to proposals that: 1) generate research data or public support that advances the conservation of native plants in the wild; 2) demonstrate initiative and cooperation with other organizations or agencies.
+Projects emphasizing operational costs, such as utilities or rent, will be less preferred.

 1) Direct costs of travel, meals, and lodging for research, conservation,or education projects.

-2) Supply and service expenses used for the sole purpose of the project (e.g., consumable supplies such as film, laboratory chemicals, soil and nursery stock, and services such as phone and computer time).
+2) Supply and service expenses used for the sole purpose of the project (e.g., consumable supplies such as CDs/media cards, laboratory chemicals, soil and nursery stock, and services such as phone and computer time).